User Properties Overview

 User properties are attributes you send to Appcues from your product about your users.
 They are the “adjectives” that describe your users.
 Examples include things like Name, Email Address, Company, Role, Created Date, etc.

 Some user properties, like Browser and Current Page URL, are automatically sent to Appcues.
+You can see which auto-properties are generated here.
 For custom user properties specific to your application, however, you will need to send them to Appcues, yourself.

 Why send user properties to Appcues?

 One of the powerful features of Appcues is the ability to very specifically target users based on who they are or where they are in their customer lifecycle.
 For example, you may want to target “new marketing admins”, for which you would need to know “created date”, “role”, and “team”.
 All of these are user properties you can send to Appcues.

 Custom user properties are sent to Appcues when a user is identified.
 Check out the section on sending user properties in our Installation Overview (for Developers) article for more information.

 Where can I see which user properties I’m sending?